tom-doerr/llm_agent_evolution_2/tasks.md

 4. Test running with explicit subcommand
 5. Test the installed llm-evolve command if available

-These tests will catch CLI-related errors early and ensure the command-line interface works as expected.
+These tests now use a proper check for command availability using shutil.which() instead of try/except with FileNotFoundError, making them more reliable across different environments.
+The tests will catch CLI-related errors early and ensure the command-line interface works as expected.
 DONE

 # make it so i can also run it without needing to use the optimize command in the cli, maybe make it the default